 I loved walking through all the streets here.
 We came across a small farmer's market that was going on with stands selling cheeses, cured meats and others with jewelry and clothing.

 When we stopped for lunch we tried some of the wine.
 It came as a surprise that the wine was much more expensive than it is in Germany.
-I'm not sure why but when you order wine at restaurants in Germany it's generally inexpensive and they fill up your glass!
+When you order wine at restaurants in Germany it's generally inexpensive and they fill up your glass!
 I tried the cordon bleu.
 It was pretty good but pretty heavily fried.
-I suppose that's what I should expect with cordon bleu here since in Germany it's served the same way.

-I saw this thing hanging around the flowers and had to get a picture.
+Check out this hummingbird hark moth!
 At first I was certain it was a hummingbird, but at closer inspection I realized that with the long mouth sticking way out there was no way that this was a hummingbird.
-Once we got home I looked it up and found out that this is a hummingbird hawk moth, so named because it really resembles the hummingbird.
+It is so named because it really resembles the hummingbird.
 It even moved around like a hummingbird, fluttering from flower to flower.
 It was a pretty cool moth and I'm glad I got a decent shot.
-Like all my images, you can click on it to see the full size image.

 Riquewihr was a really cute village and I'm so glad we decided to go.
 It's definitely small and sleepy, though, so I don't think I'd want to stay the night there.
 They have wine festivals and events throughout the year that would make it a more lively time to visit.
 Also very close by was a medieval castle called Konigsburg Castle.
 It looked really impressive sitting on a tall hillside when we drove by and would be a great addition to a day trip to Riquewihr.